-In honor of New York Fashion Week 2022 officially starting today, I decided to do a special post that will help many of you.
+In honor of New York Fashion Week officially starting, I decided to do a special post that will help many of you.
 Believe it or not, the number one question I get asked when speaking to students is: “How can I work backstage at a fashion show during Fashion Week?”.
 To many of you, fashion week is the ultimate dream (it definitely was for me) and it may seem impossible to be part of all the behind-the-scenes excitement.

 As a New York Fashion Week veteran working backstage for over 15 years, I want to tell you that there are a number of different ways you can work backstage at a show and the steps you need to take to land a gig at fashion week.
 Before we start on the how, it’s important to understand the types of things that go on backstage and the many different people who make it possible for it to all come together.